GiovanniBurbi/Neural-Collaborative-Filtering/README.md

 </h4>

 ## Getting Started
-We have used Google Colaboratory to implement this project, the source code can be found in [**NeuralCollaborativeFiltering.ipynb**]() '''ADD LINK TO COLAB FILE'''.
+We have used Google Colaboratory to implement this project, the source code can be found in [**NeuralCollaborativeFiltering.ipynb**]() or at this link: https://colab.research.google.com/drive/1kj1qB2FAZMosN9hEEZScykK0lvyBc2Sk?usp=sharing .